Addiction in Garland, Texas

 Finding Help in Garland

 If you or someone you love have suffered the devastating effects of addiction, help is out there.
 Coming forward and coming to terms that intervention is necessary, be it for you or a loved one, is a difficult step to take.
 If you don’t know where to start, reach out to a dedicated treatment provider.
-They are available to guide you through the steps of going to rehab, and help you find the best recovery available for your needs and location.
+They are available to give you advice and council on getting treatment.